prezhdarov/vmware-exporter/README.md

 | -collector.vm | Enables or disables Virtual Machine metrics collection (default: enabled) |
 | -collector.esxcli.host.nic | Collects ESXi NIC firmware information using esxcli invoked through the vCenter (default: disabled) |
 | -collector.esxcli.storage | Collects ESXi storage firmware information using esxcli invoked through the vCenter (default: disabled) |

+The esxcli collectors are a very specific use case that probably is not going to be needed by anyone.
+Left the code in here as an example on how custom information can be collected using esxcli command tool remotely via vCenter SOAP API